gc-da11yn/gc-da11yn.github.io/src/en/guides/section508-mapping/index.md

             <td>&nbsp;</td>
             <td>
                 <p>4.2.3 Usage without perception of colour</p>
-                <p>Where ICT provides visual modes of operation<strong>, the ICT provides</strong> a visual mode of operation that does not require user perception of colour<strong>.
-This is essential for users with limited colour perception and benefits many more users in different situations.</strong></p>
+                <p>Where ICT provides visual modes of operation<mark>, the ICT provides</mark> a visual mode of operation that does not require user perception of colour<mark>.
+This is essential for users with limited colour perception and benefits many more users in different situations.</mark></p>
                 <p>NOTE: Where significant features of the user interface are colour-coded, the provision of additional methods of distinguishing between the features may contribute towards meeting this clause.</p>
             </td>
             <td>